smartSenseSolutions/edc-chat-application/README.md

 ## Out of scope
-- Any authentication and authorization
+- Any authentication and authorization to access chat UI application and to start chat
 - EDC discovery service, each participant need to register partner's BPN and EDC DSP URL to start chat
 - Fancy UI/UX
 - Deployment using helm